Changatham

 Changatham is a 1983 Indian Malayalam-language film, directed by Bhadran, starring Mammootty, Mohanlal, Madhavi, and Captain Raju.

 Plot

-Annie (Madhavi) works as a typist in Daniel's (Mohanlal) office and he has an eye on her.
-She is often followed by Tony (Mammootty), a wealthy businessman and he confesses his love for her.
+Annie works as a typist in Daniel's office and he has an eye on her.
+She is often followed by Tony, a wealthy businessman and he confesses his love for her.
 Finally Tony marries Annie, which irks Daniel.
 Soon life starts disturbing Annie as she finds out that Tony was actually cheating her as he is a conman.
 Tony explains her why he became a conman and of his past struggling life.
 In between Daniel gets killed by Tony as he tries to rape Annie.
-A Police officer Prem (Captain Raju) is appointed to investigate this case.
+A Police officer Prem is appointed to investigate this case.
 Meanwhile, Annie understands Tony and his good intentions and finally starts supporting her husband in all his activities as a partner.
 The climax reveals whether they get caught for all the wrong deeds.